Have you ever connected to a random WiFi network while traveling?

 So there you go.
 I hope you enjoy the new, updated, improved review, from Q3 2019:

 It turns out connecting to any random WiFi network isn’t the most secure thing you can do.
 According to Kaspersky, a leader in cyber security:

 The biggest threat to free WiFi security is the ability for the hacker to position himself between you and the connection point.
 So instead of talking directly with the hotspot, you’re sending your information to the hacker, who then relays it on.

 One of the best and easiest ways to prevent hackers intercepting information is by using a VPN.
-I’ve described more about why you need a VPN when traveling in this article I’ve written a while back.
-Long story short, VPNs are a travel must have and I’ve had the opportunity to test out this VPN from VyprVPN.
+I described more details about why you need a VPN when traveling in this article in this article I wrote a while back.
+Long story short, VPNs are a travel must-have and I had the opportunity to test out this VPN from VyprVPN.
 Here are my thoughts on the VyprVPN:

 - Easy to set up, even for the non-tech savvy